-- 6. At least 1 clinical trial site is in Texas. - 7.
+- 3. A majority of the company's personnel, including at least 2 other C-level employees (or equivalent) reside in Texas. - 4.
+Manufacturing activities take place in Texas. - 5.
+At least 90% of grant award funds are paid to individuals and entities in Texas, including salaries and personnel costs for employees and contractors. - 6.
+At least 1 clinical trial site is in Texas. - 7.
 The company collaborates with a medical research organization in Texas, including a public or private institution of higher education.

-Companies are typically required to meet the first 3 criteria.
-CPRIT recognizes meeting each of criteria 4 through 7 may not always be feasible.
-Hence, CPRIT may afford flexibility with these requirements, in specific circumstances, provided a majority of criteria are met.
 In exceptional circumstances, the applicant may propose 1 or more alternative location requirements, which the Oversight Committee may approve by a majority vote in an open meeting.

-Unless otherwise specified by the award contract, all location requirements identified by the applicant must be fulfilled within 1 year of receiving the initial disbursement of funds.
+Unless otherwise specified by the award contract, the company must fulfill all location requirements identified in the application within 1 year of receiving the initial disbursement of funds.
 Failure to maintain compliance with the location criteria will result in consequences ranging from suspension of grant funding to early termination of the grant contract and repayment of grant funds.

-- An applicant may submit only 1 application under this RFA during this funding cycle. - An application last submitted (including resubmissions) before June 28, 2016 may be submitted as a new application, even if it was previously resubmitted. - Please note that in any given application round, applicants will typically only be allowed to apply for one Product Development award (TXCO, RELCO or Seed) at a time.
-Applicants are advised to review each RFA and select the program that best fits their development status. - Only I coapplicant may be included on the application.
+- All cancer-related sectors are eligible: therapeutics, diagnostics, devices, and tools.
+Project must diagnose cancer, treat cancer, or treat sequelae specific to cancer. - An application last submitted (including resubmissions) before January 5, 2017, may be submitted as a new application, even if it was previously resubmitted. - CPRIT is releasing 3 Product Development RFAs in this funding cycle.
+Please note that in any given application round, applicants are allowed to apply for only 1 Product Development Award (TXCO, RELCO, or Seed).
+Applicants are advised to review each RFA and select the program that best fits their development status. - Only 1 coapplicant may be included on the application.
 For the Product Development Research Program, a coapplicant is an individual(s) designated by the applicant organization to have the appropriate level of authority and responsibility to direct the project or program to be supported by the award.
 If so designated by the applicant organization, coapplicants share the authority and responsibility for leading and directing the project, intellectually and logistically.
 When multiple applicants are named, each is responsible and accountable for the proper conduct of the project, program, or activity, including the submission of all required reports.
 The presence of more than 1 applicant on an application or award diminishes neither the responsibility nor the accountability of any individual applicant.